 - If there are any updates, follow further instructions and your hard disk driver will be updated

 - You can also go to Settings> Update and check if overall updates offer something for your hard drive.
-We recommend you to download this driver updater tool to do it automatically.

 That would be all, if you have any comments or suggestions, reach for the comment section, below.
 Also, If you have any other Windows 10-related issues you can check for the solution in our Windows 10 Fix section.